nsrosenqvist/shocker/README.md

 -t        | Set the file heading
 -f        | Allow file overwrites.
 If not set the program will abort when it attempts to overwrite an existing file.
 -o        | Output file or directory
--x        | "0" for including the filename's extension in the file heading and "1" (false) to exclude it.
+-x        | Set to include file extensions in headings.
 -c        | Specify a copyright statement that will be added to the end of each file.
--T        | Create an index file with a table of contents, only applicable when processing directories.
+-T        | Create an index file with a table of contents (Will be named "Home.md"), only applicable when processing directories.
+-C        | Set to capitalize file names and headings.

 ## Development